+Option Description

-Option Description Local Port The UDP/IP port the NMC uses to send and receive BACnet/IP messages.
-Acceptable range: 5000-65535.
+The UDP/IP port the NMC uses to send and receive BACnet/IP messages.

+Local Port Acceptable range: 5000-65535.
 Default: 47808.

-NOTE: The address of a BACnet/IP-enabled NMC is defined as the IP address of the NMC and the local port.
+NOTE : The address of a BACnet/IP-enabled NMC is defined as the IP address of the NMC and the local port.

 Enable foreign device registration Select the check box to register the NMC with a BACnet broadcast management device (BBMD).
 NOTE: You need to register your NMC as a foreign device with a BBMD if there is no BBMD currently on the subnet of the NMC, or if the NMC uses a different local port to the BBMD.
-IP Router BBMD A BBMD A BBMD A BBMD A BBMD B BBMD B BBMD B BBMD B BBMD B BBMD B BBMD A BBMD A BBMD A manages the broadcast messages to NMCs V and W. BBMD B manages the broadcast messages to NMCs X and Y. Only NMC Z needs to register with a BBMD A or B as a foreign device, as there is no BBMD present on its subnet.
-Once registered, NMC Z can receive broadcast messages from the BBMD with which it is registered, and can send messages to the BBMD, which broadcasts them to all devices on its subnet, and to the other BBMDs on the network via the IP router.
-Status The status of the foreign device registration (FDR): Foreign device registration inactive FDR will be inactive if: FDR is enabled and BACnet is disabled FDR is disabled and BACnet is enabled FDR is disabled and BACnet is disabled Registration successful FDR has completed successfully.
-Registration rejected FDR has not completed successfully.
+IP Router BBMD A BBMD A BBMD B BBMD A BBMD B BBMD A BBMD B BBMD A BBMD B BAD A BBMD A B BBMD A B BAD A B BBMD A B BAD A B B B B B B B B B B B B B B B B B B B

+The status of the foreign device registration (FDR):

+Foreign device registration inactive

+FDR will be inactive if:

+FDR is enabled and BACnet is disabled

+FDR is disabled and BACnet is enabled

+FDR is disabled and BACnet is disabled

+Registration successful

+Status FDR has completed successfully.

+Registration rejected

+FDR has not completed successfully.
 The NMC will retry registration automatically, but you can also toggle the Enable foreign device registration check box to prompt the NMC to retry registration.

+Registration sent

-Registration sent The FDR request has been sent, but it has not yet completed.
+The FDR request has been sent, but it has not yet completed.